A study by the Resolution Foundation thinktank has found that retail has the highest redundancy rate of any sector of the economy.

 Redundancy

-If you are considering making redundancies, bear in mind that you will usually need to:
+If you are considering making redundancies, no matter what your sector, bear in mind that you will usually need to:

 - Have what in law is considered a genuine redundancy situation.
 For example, you are shutting down a store or fewer people are required to do the job.